 - Now you can cut out the circles.
 Either trace your circle template or cut around the circle printed on your photo.
 Leave a 1/2 inch square at the top of the photo, as this will slide into the neck of the ornament and keep the photo in place.

 - To place the photo in the ornament, remove the ornament’s cap by pulling upward.
 Roll the photo tightly, with the rough side of the film on the inside.

 - Slide the circle into the ornament, using the rectangle at the top of the circle to position the photo.

-These transparent ornaments look great with color, black and white, or sepia photographs.
-However, you might want to avoid text since it will appear backwards from the other side of the ornament.
+These transparent ornaments look great with color, black, and white, or sepia photographs.
+However, you might want to avoid text since it will appear backward from the other side of the ornament.

 Adding Ribbon Bows

 If you’d like, you can accessorize your ornament with handmade bows.
 I’ll show you how to make an easy multi-loop ribbon bow.

 - Cut about a yard of ribbon, as well as a second piece that’s about 8 inches long.

 - Hold the cut end of the long ribbon against your fingers with your thumb.
 Wrap the ribbon around your four fingers.
 Make sure the ribbon is directly aligned on top of itself.